Precision Aluminum Extrusions

 - Hollow (i.e. rectangular tube)

 The aluminum extrusion process begins with the product design.
 The design of the product based on its intended use determines the production parameters.
 Questions regarding function, machinability, finishing, and use environment will lead to the choice of alloy.
 The function of the profile will determine the design of its form and, hence, the design of the die that shapes it.

-Our ISO 9001 certified facilities focus on the most advanced, state-of-art aluminum extrusion equipment giving us the capability to deliver a diverse set of parts for a wide range of industries, including aerospace, agriculture, automotive, industrial machines, HVAC, and many others.
-Common material used at our factories are, 6061 and 6063 alloy, and many others.
+Our ISO 9001 certified facilities focus on the most advanced, state-of-art aluminum extrusion equipment giving us the capability to deliver a diverse set of parts for a wide range of industries, including agriculture, automotive, industrial machines, HVAC, and many others.
+Common materials used at our factories are, 6061 and 6063 alloy, and many others.

 Starting with your AutoCAD, IGES, PDF, or SolidWorks file, our expert team produces your custom parts with tight tolerances and that always meet your specifications.
 Regardless of the complexity of your design, we’ll find the best way to meet your needs in a timely, cost-effective manner.

 For a good overview of the aluminum extrusion process click here.

 Extrusion Profiles Ready For Aging